vietstacker/Viettel-Digital-Talent-Program-2022/Practice-6/NguyenThiHuong/README.md

 </div>

-- docker_gwbridge is the default auto-generated network on each node, this network plays a role as docker0 (bridge network): help host communicate with containers,
+- docker_gwbridge is the default auto-generated network on each node, this network plays a role as docker0 (bridge network): helps host communicate with containers.
-- we access the address of host with port 8080, the access request will be NATed to the IP address 172.18.0.2:8080.
+- We access the address of host with port 8080, the access request will be NATed to the IP address 172.18.0.2:8080.
 - Because there is a docker_gwbridge network, requests from users can go into the hidden container as ingress-sbox and then reach the target service in the Docker Swarm cluster through the ingress network.

 #### 2. Internal overlay network

-- Internal overlay network is the same to ingress network (applying routing mesh using IPVS to balance load to replica containers), but it is private network, so only internall service can connect to each other.
+- Internal overlay network is the same to ingress network(applying routing mesh using IPVS to balance load to replica containers), but it is private network, so only internal service can connect to each other.

 #### 3. DNS round robin